rekahsoft/hack/README.md

 To run a *Hack Assembly* program in the simulation it must be in its machine language representation; that is it needs to be passed through an assembler.
 One such assembler is the one provided with the *Nand to Tetris* course.
-I have also written another one, name `Asmblr`, which is faster and more fully featured.
+I have also written another one, named `Asmblr`, which is faster and more fully featured.
 For more information see the [Asmblr](http://git.rekahsoft.ca/hackasm) repository and its accompanying [README](http://git.rekahsoft.ca/hackasm/about).